 Meaning of Float Market Capitalization

-“Free float” refers to that portion of the outstanding shares that are held by the general public as opposed to those held by the government, royalty or company insiders.
-So, if in a public company, 24% of the shares are closely held by the government and the other 86% is publicly held, the float factor of this stock will be 0.84
+If in a public company, 24% of the shares are closely held by the government.
+This means the other 86% is publicly held.
+Here, the float factor of this stock will be 0.84

 - Shareholding of promoter and promoter group